rossiangela/rossiangela/README.md

 ## 🎓 Academic Background

-- 💻 *MSc in Artificial Intelligence, Industrial Automation, Internet of Things*
+- 💻 *MSc in Multimedia Communications and Internet of Things*
   **University of Udine**, 2026 | EQF 7
   Focus: Artificial Intelligence, Industrial Automation, IoT
   Thesis in progress: _"Deepfakes: anatomy of a digital threat"_